Frequently Asked Questions about the Summit and Answers

 Today’s topic and all the information on how to listen in is on today’s page of this site.

-How long will each interview last?
+How long does each interview last?

-Each interview will last between 30 and 50 minutes.
+Each interview will last between 20 and 45 minutes.

 How can we interact?